The Story of the Three Minute Egg ®

 After six months of weekly tutelage from a North Carolina-based business development team, I’d written my first business plan!
-This was by no means my first business — I have been a pathological entrepreneur since doubling my money on a yo-yo in the 4th grade — but it was the first time I had a plan.
+This was by no means my first business — I've been a pathological entrepreneur since doubling my money on a yo-yo in the 4th grade — but it was the first time I had a plan.
 Once I had a plan, a lot of things started falling into place.
-In the last 11 years I've moved from my garage, to self-storage units to an artsy/funky old factory building by the tracks, to a real, working honest to goodness warehouse that has loading docks and pallet racking and climate controled offices!
-This may not sound like a big deal to you, the reader, but if you've frozen yourself to bits in the middle of winter or melted under the summer sun and a hot tin roof, the luxury of finding legitimate warehousing is like manna from Krishna.
+In the last 13 years I've moved from my garage, to self-storage units to an artsy/funky old factory building by the tracks, to a real, working honest to goodness warehouse that has loading docks and pallet racking and climate controled offices!
+This may not sound like a big deal to you, the reader, but if you've frozen yourself to bits in the middle of winter or melted under the summer sun under a hot tin roof, the luxury of finding legitimate warehousing is like manna from Krishna.

 This business keeps me busy.
-I exhibit at a lot of yoga conferences and teach all over the world.
+I exhibit at yoga conferences and teach all over the world.
 I am humbled by how much people love these Yoga Eggs, and I’m grateful to everyone who has welcomed them into their practice.
 I'm proud to say that after years of overseas manufacturing, the Eggs are now 100% made in the USA and out of a patented biodegradable foam.
-Currently we offer these Eco-friendly Yoga Eggs in 7 colors, and more are coming.
+We offer these Eco-friendly Yoga Eggs in multiple sizes and colors.